chadwick223/html-basics/README.md

 # html-basics
-creating a birthday invite for my birthday using html basic tags
+creating my basic portfolio using my understanding of html